 The key feature that makes a bed “Montessori” is that it is low enough so that the children can climb it on their own.

 It promotes independence and freedom of movement, which you might have noticed, is something that is very important in Montessori philosophy.

 Instead of waiting in the crib for someone to pick them up, the child can get out of the bed in the morning and play with the toys.
 Or they can go to bed and lie down when they’re tired instead of waiting for the parent.

 This beautiful, sturdy floor bed made from durable Baltic birch wood is made in Utah, USA.
 It is available in 3 sizes (Crib, Twin and Full) and provides a great opportunity for your child to learn to sleep independently.

 Toy shelves are an integral part of Montessori education.

 A good toy shelf shouldn’t overwhelm your child.
 It should be simple and offer a limited number of toys while being accessible so that the children can reach and access the toys by themselves.

 It embodies the Montessori principle of “freedom within limits” – the children are free to pick any toy they want but the number of toys to pick from is limited to the ones the parents decide to be the most appropriate for them at that time.

-This 5-section toy storage unit is a great way to apply the Montessori principles of education in the playing area of your little one.
-It’s made of high-quality, durable birch wood.
-It has a kid-friendly design (both in terms of dimensions and safety) and it is very easy to assemble.
+The Sprout Kids toy shelves are a great way to apply the Montessori principles of education in the playing area of your little one.
+They are made of high-quality, durable birch wood.
+They have a kid-friendly design (both in terms of dimensions and safety) and they are very easy to assemble.

 What makes a bookshelf Montessori?